-"Batman: 20th Anniversary Release Blu-ray Review"
+"Batman: The Movie 20th Anniversary Blu-ray Review"

 By James Harvey

-Jack Nicholson is the Joker, who emerged from a horrible accident as a maniacal criminal.
+Synopsis: Jack Nicholson is the Joker, who emerged from a horrible accident as a maniacal criminal.
 Michael Keaton is the Caped Crusader, who emerged from a childhood trauma to become a masked crimefighter.
 Kim Basinger is Vicki Vale, the talented photojournalist desired by both men.
 And Batman is the movie, the all-out spectacular directed by Tim Burton, set to songs by Prince and a music score by Danny Elfman, and an Academy Award-winnerfor Best Art Direction/Set Decoration.
 And now all of this is yours to experience again with this new Blu-ray BD-Book release of Batman: 20th Anniversary Edition in high-definition.

 Now, there's not a soul out there who likely hasn't seen Batman, especially with the recent "Bat-mania" that once again braced the country thanks to The Dark Knight.
 Sales of nearly every live-action Batman property shot up in sales in light of the theatrical and home video release of The Dark Knight, allowing a whole new generation to experience Tim Burton's Batman.
 And while Burton's interpretation is different than Director Christopher Nolan's, I won't bother comparing the two, as doing so would be unfair to both movies.
 Both Burton and Nolan's interpretations and equally valid and that's all that really needs to be said,